thendawg/nvezos/README.md

 # nvezos
 NvEZOS v.8 Beta

-This version is for closed release only.
+This is a public release BETA.

 NvEZOS is an nVidia GPU Mining OS based on Ubuntu-GNOME 16.04.2 LTS.
 It is configurable completely from webUI and features the latest genoil CUDA ethminer.
 The WebUI provides an easy interface to switch between currencies you're currently mining, check hashrate, and even configure network and overclocking settings!